 Given a choice, most photographers would opt to attract high-end clients, or at least add high-end clients to their clientele.
 Assuming you’ve built up your skillset for creating a quality, professional product, it’s easier than you might think to transition your marketing to attract high-end clients.
 In fact, we’re going to show you how to do capitalize on your skills in five simple steps.

 Video: 5 Steps You Can Use Today to Attract High-End Clients

 Step 1.
 Identify Your Ideal Client

+As we mentioned in our article on “how to get more photography clients,” the first step is identifying your ideal client.
 You can’t effectively target a client if you don’t know who they are.
 Therefore, it’s imperative that you start by identifying your ideal client.
 You’ll need to know more about your potential clients than their income.
 For example, are you hoping to serve South Asian Brides?
 Or maybe actors who want headshots?
 What about mothers looking for fine art newborn portraits?
 Each of these clients is uniquely different, though all might fall under the high-end clientele umbrella.
 Before we can design a website or other marketing touchpoints to appeal to these clients, we need to know who they are.

 Step 2.
 Identify Your Ideal Client’s Tastes

 Once you’ve identified your ideal clients, you need to understand their tastes in imagery.
 If you identified actors who want headshots as your ideal clients, for instance, you’ll need to gather samples of imagery that these actors would present online.
 If you identified Jewish brides, you’ll want to hop onto a high-end blog or magazine and study high-end Jewish weddings.
 Look for the types of images that these clients are posting, pinning, and sharing online.
 The images you find will serve as examples of the type of imagery you’ll likely need to create for these clients.

 Step 3.
 Identify Your Ideal Client’s Brand Preferences